 Please note that due to variations in computer monitors, the actual color of Distant Blue paint will vary somewhat from what you see here.
 Order paint samples

 to be sure.
 Please note that paint samples will be in an eggshell finish, which will vary in appearance from the semigloss trim paint.

-Trim Color: Thoughts from Shawn, our professional designer
+Trim Color: Thoughts from a professional designer

 "Primary wall and accent wall colors are clearly the most important considerations for your bedroom decor.
 And you could simply use the same colors for any adjacent trim.
 But a relatively small investment of time and money to paint the trim Distant Blue will significantly enhance the appearance of your child's room.

 "I have selected Distant Blue as the trim paint color to best ‘frame’ and enhance the Quarry Pebble paint that I have selected for your primary wall color.
 The Distant Blue trim paint will have a semi-gloss finish.
 The shinier surface of this paint will create a decorative contrast with the walls, will be more durable and washable (protection against vacuum cleaner scuffs), and will enhance the grain of wood trim.